alanmunozlopez/potcaster-app/README.md

-This is a Podcasts App
+This is a PodcastsHomeList App

 ## Getting Started